bobshort4bobby4/Tom-Crean-pp1/README.md

   There are two font families used, "PT serif,serif" for the main text and "Pacifico, cursive" for the links.

   ##### Images
-  Images of Antarctia is used as backgrounds for all pages, these images are both visually pleasing and informative.<br>
+  Images of Antarctia are used as backgrounds for all pages, these images are both visually pleasing and informative.<br>
   All other images are used to add both visual and intellectual interest.
 Freeconvert.com was used to convert image files to the .webp format.